ItsZeusBro/Cronus/README.md

 # Cronus
-## A General Purpose, Task Specific, Time Series Machine (Computable) that Self Optimizes its Hydra Abstractions (pipeline) to Model Performance
+## A General Purpose, Task Oriented, Time Series Statistical Machine exposed to Hydra.
-#### It is also a Plugin for Hydra with an Abstract Syntax to go with it

 ![Peter-Paul-Rubens-rendering-of-Cronus-devouring-his-son-Poseidon_Q320](https://user-images.githubusercontent.com/107733608/174720950-ebf47641-4aec-4531-ac18-6b0ff1b0db60.jpg)

-### In other words Cronus tailors a pipeline to a general time series task along with the model of your choice
+### By General Purpose we mean, any time series model can be constructed.
+By task specific we mean that the pipeline is tailored to the task, not just the model.
+The pipeline is therefore a part of the Hydra Machine Abstraction.